snowkidind/txTheRipper/README.md

 # Kickstarting the sync

 Retrieving block data and indexing the cache for millions of blocks can be a time consuming process.
-Kickstarting the database, imports chain data and index cache for up to a certain block height. (data availibility may vary as a function of funding.)
+To save time, you can Kickstart the database: Import chain data and index cache for the historical data. (data availibility may vary as a function of funding.)

-You can export your own txTheRipper data to sql files which the program can read upon a fresh database installation.
+You can import downloaded database files, and also may export your own txTheRipper data to sql files which the program can read upon a fresh database installation.
 Alternatively, you can backup your own sync via pg_dump (if you have the resource) or you can copy the files from the tablespace.

 To enable kickstarting, on a clean database, (use the nuke database function in the cli) argue: